 Buttons can be an amazing and unique medium for political messages of support or opposition and have been used to document many facets of history.
 Political movements or organizations have utilized buttons to promote their ideas, form community, and support each other.
 Here are a few ways we can share our motivations and find a voice through buttons!

 Buttons are amazing social tools that help to start a conversation.
 Designing a button with a slogan that gets right to the substance or goals of your organization can be a very effective way to find folks who feel strongly about the cause and who want to contribute to the efforts!
 Organizations like Advocates for Youth have designed buttons inspired by the participants of their Our Moment campaign.

 2. Support Your Candidate or Party

 Pin-back buttons have a long history in political campaigns and can be understated in appearance, but impactful in action.
 Buttons can be used to establish the platform and narrative of the candidate or to express the thoughts and perceptions of supporters.
-The Busy Beaver Button Museum is proud to house a myriad of historical campaign buttons and we are proud to support both real (and fictional) ballots.
+The Busy Beaver Button Museum is proud to house a myriad of historical campaign buttons and we are proud to support.